Search results

 Content-Security-Policy: style-src 'self' https://test.boldreports.com

-Policy configuration for Script Source
+Policy Configuration for Script Source

 Content Security Policy settings for script

-The permitted URLs will be added to the Content-Security-Policy for the script source as follows.
+The permitted URLs will be added to the Content-Security-Policy for the script source as follows:

 Content-Security-Policy: script-src 'self' https://test.boldreports.com

-Policy configuration for Font Source
+Policy Configuration for Font Source

 Content Security Policy settings for font

-The permitted URLs will be added to the Content-Security-Policy for the font source as follows.
+The permitted URLs will be added to the Content-Security-Policy for the font source as follows:

 Content-Security-Policy: font-src 'self' https://test.boldreports.com

-Policy configuration for Image Source
+Policy Configuration for Image Source

-The img-src directive allows only images from URLs added in the Image Source field and restricts image sources from other URLs.
+The img-src directive allows images only from URLs added in the Image Source field and restricts image sources from other URLs.

 Content Security Policy settings for font

-The permitted URLs will be added to the Content-Security-Policy for the image source as follows.
+The permitted URLs will be added to the Content-Security-Policy for the image source as follows:

 Content-Security-Policy: img-src 'self' https://test.boldreports.com

-Policy configuration for Connect Source
+Policy Configuration for Connect Source

 Content Security Policy settings for connect

-The permitted URLs will be added to the Content-Security-Policy for the connect source as follows.
+The permitted URLs will be added to the Content-Security-Policy for the connect source as follows:

 Content-Security-Policy: connect-src 'self' https://test.boldreports.com

-Policy configuration for Frame Source
+Policy Configuration for Frame Source

 Content Security Policy settings for connect